-Romar Engineering has been at the forefront of Australian manufacturing for over 50 years, and we’ve seen – and adapted to – major changes in industry practices.
+Romar has been at the forefront of Australian manufacturing for over 50 years, and we’ve seen – and adapted to – significant changes in industry practices.
 To deliver robust manufacturing solutions today, we know that manufacturers need innovative technology, broad capability and agility.

 Custom senses gather process information, and we use the PLCs to store and analyse data such as CFD (computational fluid dynamics or mold flow analysis).
 By analysing the flow of material in the tool itself, it helps us create optimised injection molding tools.

 System integration is possibility the least known but one of the most widely utilised Industry 4.0 advanced manufacturing techniques.
 At Romar, our molding system integration is the first stage of a broader strategy.
 We will next introduce it into our 3-axis and 5-axis CNC machines.

 Additive manufacturing, or 3D printing, allows us to create custom and complex components to precise tolerances using high-tech materials.

 There is a high degree of variance in 3D capability and our elite DMG Mori Lasertec 65 3D 5-axis synchronous laser deposition, welding and milling machine has enhanced and unique features.
 It’s one of only three in commercial settings globally, and the only one of its type in the southern hemisphere.